giellatekno/oahpa/sms/00_readme.txt

 Bugs in current smsoahpa:
 *Select the language pair: "Skolt Sámi to Finnish" occurs twice, but "Skolt Sámi to English" is missing
  cip: this is not true, at least not according to my testing.
-Please give some docu in form of screen shots
-      to see when it is the case.
+Please give some docu in form of screen shots to see when it is the case.
+ trond: I fixed this bug as of r80976, but did not know this readme
+        file was to be notified. (cf. sms_oahpa/locale)

 Possible improvement in smsoahpa userinterface:
 *html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms ==> cip: not for Inari
+ ==> trond: perhaps not for sms as well, since we have a spellrelax ==> function for the 2+1 accent letter pairs in use ==> (sms_drill/forms.py)

 =====
 The current compilation shall include the following part-lexica: